 Therefore, WP 5D expects to receive the final evaluation reports from the Independent Evaluation Groups on those IMT-2020 candidate technology RIT(s)/SRIT(s) that have been evaluated by its 34th meeting.

 It is also suggested that the evaluation reports contain information including the use of Report ITU-R M.2412, the considered test environment(s), the evaluated RIT(s)/SRIT(s), and the evaluation results as requested by the compliance templates, but not limited to those.
-It is also requested that the interim evaluation report includes as much detail about the evaluation as possible.
+It is also requested that the evaluation report includes as much detail about the evaluation as possible.

 4 Updates to the ITU-R web page for the IMT-2020 submission and evaluation process and IMT-2020 documents

 Any future changes to the submission and evaluation process will be announced in Addenda to this Circular Letter.
-Other information, such as information on the Workshop on IMT-2020 Terrestrial Radio Interfaces Evaluation, and interim evaluation report(s) will be updated dynamically on the “Web page for IMT-2020 submission and evaluation process” and “IMT-2020 documents”.
+Other information, such as a summary of the Workshop on IMT-2020 Terrestrial Radio Interfaces Evaluation as well as the current interim evaluation report(s) have been updated on the “Web page for IMT-2020 submission and evaluation process” and “IMT-2020 documents”.
 Consequently, Members and Sector members interested in the IMT-2020 development process including evaluation activities are kindly requested to periodically check the website.

 Mario Maniewicz Director